pateld-git/bank-account-customer-mgmt/README.md

 # bank-account-customer-mgmt

-Refer to branches for the version for each Sprint
+Refer to branches for the desired version from each Sprint